ochiailee64/quoridor/docs/specs/template.rst

 Proposed Change
 ===============

-This section describes how the requirements will be satisfied by the software system.
-Considerable detail should be provided -- enough that someone else could implement this feature.
+This section describes your design -- i.e., how the prior requirements will be satisfied by the system.
+What classes, data structures, and algorithms will you use?
+What ancillary changes must be made to the system's existing design in the process of implementing your change?
+Considerable detail should be provided -- enough that someone else could implement this feature with nothing beyond this specification for guidance.

 If this feature is part of a larger effort, include at least one paragraph describing how this feature fits into the larger system.
 Be sure to include